rom98759/So_long_map_generator/README.md

 ## Need to fix
 - [ ] The map generation algorithm is not efficient and may take a long time to generate a valid map for large dimensions.
-- [ ] Folder creation for the save file path is not implemented.
+- [ ] The map editor does not check if the map is valid after editing. (flood fill algorithm)
-!

 ## Contributing